kevinquillen/kevinquillen.github.io/_posts/2014-06-23-ruby-gets-shit-done.markdown

 category: programming
 tags: ruby, drupal
 body-color: brightred
 excerpt: Every now and then you're going to have one of those projects that will need to be migrated from one platform to another.
-If you're lucky, it's a system like Drupal that has an excellent [Migration
-         framework](https://www.drupal.org/project/migrate).
-I've migrated lots of sites from the small to the very large, such as this one with [1 million+ records, over a decades worth](http://www.sportsatthebeach.com).

-         Occasionally though, you will have to migrate a static site into a dynamic site.
+Occasionally you will have to migrate a static site into a dynamic site.
 Don't panic.
 Don't hire a dozen interns to do the grunt work.
-With Ruby, we can quickly create intelligent scripts to scrape the static files and generate a
-         CSV datasource for us to use.
+With Ruby, we can quickly create intelligent scripts to scrape the static files and generate a CSV datasource for us to use.
 published: true
 ---